`Texture.HttpStructuredField`

 [🔗](https://github.com/lud/texture/blob/main/lib/texture/http_structured_field.ex#L1)

-HTTP Structured Field parser implementation following RFC 8941.
+HTTP Structured Field parser implementation following RFC 9651 (which

 This module exposes high-level helpers to parse the three Structured Field